8600/owo.ink/content/data/README.md

-# Content / Logs
+# Content / Data

-This is the default log file location when Ghost runs in Production.
+This is the home of your Ghost database, do not overwrite this folder or any of the files inside of it.